Dependencies are a crucial part of project management as they define the relationship between activities and teams.

 These are the most common dependencies in project management.

-You cannot finish task B until you complete task A.
+You can’t finish task B until you complete task A.

-You can work on task B but will be unable to complete it without task A.
+You can work on task B, but you won’t be able to complete it without finishing task A first.

-• Software developers cannot declare the feature as developed and ready for production until the QA team has finished feature testing and approved it.
+• Software developers can’t declare a feature as developed and ready for production until the QA team has finished testing it and given their final approval.

-• A marketing intern cannot send a newsletter before the designer has finished the newsletter design.
+• A marketing intern can compose the newsletter but can’t send it before the designer has finished all the necessary illustrations.

-You cannot start task B until task A has started.
+Task B can’t start until task A has started.

-• A designer cannot begin preparing a text illustration before a writer starts writing an article.
+• A designer can’t begin preparing a text illustration before a writer prepares the copy for it.

 • A project manager cannot assign tasks before assembling at least a few people for the project team.